GoogleCloudPlatform/emblem/docs/decisions/2022-02-04-cloud-build.md

 ## Decision

-We decided to use canary rollouts, as it carries the least risk.
-Furthermore, implementing canary rollouts allows us to gain empathy for our users who want to use the same strategy but do not have a good system to manage it.
+We decided to use canary rollouts, as they carries the least risk.
+Furthermore, implementing canary rollouts allows us to better understand our users who want to use the same strategy but do not have a good system to manage it.

 The handmade pipeline we've created uses Cloud Build, Pub/Sub, and the Cloud Run traffic management feature.
 It automatically deploys to `staging` and requires a manual approval for deployment to `prod`.
 Lastly, users may adjust the traffic increments to both the `staging` environment and `prod`.